Definition of Terms

 Environmental Protection Agency (EPA)

-United States federal agency responsible for establishing, overseeing and enforcing pesticide regulations.
+United States federal agency responsible for establishing and overseeing pesticide regulations.

 Escherichia coli (E. coli)